zheliu422/Check-fresh/content/home/hero.md

 ---
 <br>

-Have you ever wondered if the expiration date on your milk is accurate?
-Check-fresh has made smart prodect that give consumers more confidence in the freshness of their milk in a sustainable way that also reduces food waste!
-If you had had a Check-fresh device, you would have been able to check that the milk was spoilt and you would not have wasted that last bow!
+Have you ever wondered if the expiration date on your beverage is accurate?
+Do you feel comfortable wasting food?

+Hey!
+We has made smart device that give you more confidence in the freshness of your drink in a sustainable way that also reduces food waste!